chen0040/cs-gene-expression-programming/README.md

 # Usage

-The sample code belows show how to use the Grammatical Evolution to solve the spiral classification problem:
+The sample code belows show how to use the Gene Expression Programming to solve the spiral classification problem:

 ```cs
 class Program